Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 In generative models, latent space refers to a compressed input data representation.
 It is the transition medium between the noise injected into the GAN’s generator and its output.

+### Llama 2

+Llama 2 is a collection of pre-trained and fine-tuned large language models (LLMs) created and publicly released by Meta AI.
+It is available in three model sizes: 7, 13, and 70 billion parameters.
+Llama 2-Chat is a fine-tuned version of Llama 2, specifically optimized for dialogue-based scenarios.

 ## M

 ### Machine Learning Bias